RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Compiler-SDK.rst

 Programmers should consult the HSA Runtime Programmer's Reference Manual for a full description of the HSA Runtime APIs, AQL and the HSA memory policy.

-Sample
-******
-The simplest way to check if the kernel, runtime and base development environment are installed correctly is to run a simple sample.
-A modified version of the vector_copy sample was taken from the HSA-Runtime-AMD repository and added to the ROCR repository to facilitate this.
-Build the sample and run it, using this series of commands:

-cd ROCR-Runtime/sample && make && ./vector_copy

-If the sample runs without generating errors, the installation is complete.

 Known issues
 **************